openeuropa/oe_content/modules/oe_content_call_proposals/README.md

-# OpenEuropa content Call for proposals
+# OpenEuropa Call for proposals Content

 This module provides the Call for proposals content type.